Banners

 string

-Custom color for the action button (leave empty to use default styling).
+Custom colour for the action button (leave empty to use default styling).

-Action buttons inherit the banner's text color logic - they'll automatically use appropriate contrast colors based on your background choice.
+Action buttons inherit the banner's text colour logic - they'll automatically use appropriate contrast colours based on your background choice.

 Preview & Testing

-Learn how to safely test your outreach campaigns before deploying them to live visitors.
+Learn how to safely test your campaigns before letting them reach live visitors.

 Always test your banners across different devices and screen sizes, especially when using floating styles or gradients, to ensure they display correctly for all visitors.